jpkleemans/htaccess-firewall/README.md

 ## Usage

-First, create an instance of the `HtaccessFirewall\Firewall\HtaccessFirewall` class:
+First, create an instance of the `HtaccessFirewall\HtaccessFirewall` class:

 ``` php
 $firewall = new HtaccessFirewall('path/to/.htaccess');